Upgrade cluster runtime from Azure CLI

 During a runtime upgrade, it's possible that the upgrade fails to move forward but the detail status reflects that the upgrade is still ongoing.
 Because the runtime upgrade can take a very long time to successfully finish, there's no set timeout length currently specified.
 Hence, it's advisable to also check periodically on your cluster's detail status and logs to determine if your upgrade is indefinitely attempting to upgrade.

-We can identify when this is the case by looking at the Cluster's logs, detailed message, and detailed status message.
-If a timeout has occurred, we would observe that the Cluster is continuously reconciling over the same indefinitely and not moving forward.
+situation by looking at the Cluster's logs, detailed message, and detailed status message.
+If a timeout occurs, we would observe that the Cluster is continuously reconciling over the same indefinitely and not moving forward.
 From here, we recommend checking Cluster logs or configured LAW, to see if there's a failure, or a specific upgrade that is causing the lack of progress.

 Hardware Failure doesn't require Upgrade re-execution

-If a hardware failure occurs, and the runtime upgrade has failed because thresholds weren't met for compute and control nodes, re-execution of the runtime upgrade might be needed depending on when the failure occurred and the state of the individual servers in a rack.
+If a hardware failure occurs, and the runtime upgrade fails because thresholds weren't met for compute and control nodes, re-execution of the runtime upgrade might be needed.
+Depending on when the failure occurred and the state of the individual servers in a rack.
 If a rack was updated before a failure, then the upgraded runtime version would be used when the nodes are reprovisioned.
 If the rack's spec wasn't updated to the upgraded runtime version before the hardware failure, the machine would be provisioned with the previous runtime version.
-To upgrade to the new runtime version, submit a new cluster upgrade request and only the nodes with the previous runtime version will upgrade.
+To upgrade to the new runtime version, submit a new cluster upgrade request.
+Only the nodes with the previous runtime version are upgraded.
 Hosts that were successful in the previous upgrade action won't.

 After a runtime upgrade, the cluster shows "Failed" Provisioning State